-We accept simultaneous submissions to our competition, and as a result this story will first be published in December 2022 by The Master’s Review, and then by the Oxford Flash Fiction Prize in 2023.
+This story was first published in December 2022 by The Master’s Review, and then by the Oxford Flash Fiction Prize in 2023.

 An engrossing, evocative piece with flashes of lyricism and depth; it explores belonging, loss and transformation.